bruhenri12/algorithms-and-data-structures/README.md

 # Algorithms and Data Structures
-Solutions for "IF869 2023.2 Algoritmos e ED Avançados" course exercises.
+Solutions for algorithms and data sctructures course exercises.